poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 \

 Note that we could also have added the foreign key on the side of ENT.B, referencing the key of ENT.A.
-But since ENT.A has a total participation constraint, we know that the value of FK will always exist, whereas some entities in ENT.B may not be in relationship with an entity from ENT.A, creating the (nefast) need for `NULL`{.sqlmysql} values.
+But since ENT.A has a total participation constraint, we know that the value of FK will always exist, whereas some entities in ENT.B may not be in relationship with an entity from ENT.A, creating the (nefast) need for `NULL` values.

 For the same diagram, the cross-reference approach would give: